A dedicated page with information and advice

 If you are contacted by the Track and Trace service, having seen a patient who subsequently tests positive, Public Health England has clarified what you have to do i.e. self-isolate for 14 days if you weren’t wearing appropriate PPE and not rely on a test.

 Appropriate PPE where the patient is not currently a confirmed or possible case is recommended as mask, apron and gloves - with no breaches of the PPE during the appointment.
 Visors only need to be used based on a risk assessment regarding the risk of contamination with body fluids/splashes.

-We appreciate that this slightly conflicts with advice in table 4 of IPC guidance, and this inconsistency is being raised nationally.
+We appreciate that this slightly conflicts with advice in table 4 of infection prevention and control (IPC) guidance, and this inconsistency is being raised nationally.

 Also, please note that guidance is likely to change over time, so we advise regularly checking the gov.uk website for relevant updates on the novel-coronavirus and infection prevention and control.